Marlins hammer Darvish in rout | The Japan Times

-ARLINGTON, TEXAS – Yu Darvish gave up a career-worst 10 runs and was chased from the game after just 3⅔ innings as the Texas Rangers were hammered by the Miami Marlins 22-10 in a 32-hit slugfest Wednesday.
+ARLINGTON, TEXAS – Yu Darvish gave up a career-worst 10 runs and was chased from the game after just 3⅔ innings as the Miami Marlins pounded the Texas Rangers 22-10 in a 32-hit slugfest Wednesday.

 Four days before the trading deadline in what could be his last start for the Rangers, Darvish (6-9), who will become a free agent at the end of the season, allowed nine hits, including a pair of home runs in the first inning, and walked two while striking out five.